abitofhelp/servicelib/date/README.md

 # Date Package
 The `date` package provides utilities for working with dates and times in Go applications.
 It offers a consistent way to parse, format, and manipulate dates using a standardized format.

+## Overview

+Brief description of the date and its purpose in the ServiceLib library.

 ## Features